Fana-abera/alx-low_level_programming/README.md

-This is a C - Doubly linked lists project.
+This is an ALX-Low Level Programming C Project